Donquijotedelamanchaoficial/solana-cookbook/docs/README.md

 new Solana developers to contribute.
 Even if you don't know how to do something, contributing to the cookbook is a great way to learn!
+In this Cookbook everybody can be a part of the project and influence somehow in the final outcome, everyone has somthing to add.

 Check out all open issues [here](https://github.com/solana-dev-adv/solana-cookbook/issues).
 Contribution guidelines [here](https://github.com/solana-dev-adv/solana-cookbook#contributing).
 If you find the cookbook is missing a suggestion, please add an issue.